 The Greenville Police Department is a nationally accredited law enforcement agency meeting the stringent standards of CALEA.

-The Public Works Department is responsible for traffic services, street maintenance, bus service, recycling and sanitation services, fleet management, engineering, and the upkeep of City buildings, grounds, and cemeteries.
+The Public Works Department is responsible for street maintenance, bus service, recycling and sanitation services, fleet management, and the upkeep of City buildings, grounds, and cemeteries.

 The Recreation and Parks Department provides a variety of athletic, recreational, and arts and crafts activities for all ages and special populations.
 The department maintains more than 25 parks and recreational facilities, including 4 gymnasiums, 8 recreation centers, two swimming pools, the Aquatics and Fitness Center, River Park North, Bradford Creek Golf Course, Bradford Creek Soccer Complex, and River Birch Tennis Center.